- What other names is Lemon Balm known by?

 - Dosing considerations for Lemon Balm.

-Lemon balm is inhaled as aromatherapy for Alzheimer's disease.
+Lemon balm is inhaled as aromatherapy for Alzheimer's disease and dementia.

-Some people apply lemon balm to their skin to treat cold sores (herpes labialis).
+Some people apply lemon balm to their skin to treat cold sores (herpes labialis) or to improve dementia in patients with Alzheimer's disease.

 In foods and beverages, the extract and oil of lemon balm are used for flavoring.